 An internship is a pre-professional learning experience that offers meaningful, practical work experience related to a student’s field of study or career interest.
-An internship is an experience in which a students has intentional learning goals and reflects actively on what she or he is learning throughout the experience.
+An internship is an experience which has intentional learning goals and reflects actively on what the student is learning throughout the experience.
 Internships allow students to apply principles and theory learned in the classroom in a professional environment.
-Through an internship students are provided an opportunity for career exploration and development as well as a chance to learn new skills.
+Through an internship, students are provided an opportunity for career exploration and development as well as a chance to learn new skills.

 Although internships vary widely from organization to organization, some common characteristics of internships include:

 - Is a time-limited experience that usually lasts about three months and occurs during the fall, spring or summer semesters.

 - Has been created as a formal internship within the organization and is not traditionally a part time job or volunteer work for the organization.